colinstillwell/colin_alternative_rock/README.md

 # Spotify Showcase for CACI Digital Experience (formerly Cyber-Duck)

-A Drupal 11 project demonstrating a custom Spotify integration module.
+A Drupal 11 project implementing a custom module for Spotify API integration.

 ## 🛠️ Prerequisites